scrapinghub/portia/README.md

 Anatomy of a Portia Project
 ---------------------------

-A project in Portia generally consisits of one or more spiders.
+A project in Portia generally consists of one or more spiders.

 ### Spider